INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/gtx/README.md

 # How to use resources

 * See wrapper.vhdl.
-* txoutclk is used to drive txusrclk2 and rxusrclk2 trough IBUFG.
+* txoutclk is used to drive usrclk trough IBUFG.
-* If 4 byte of data are used, two clocks are derived from txoutclk (using a MMCM).
-* The useful ports are tx_data, tx_isk, rx_data, rx_isk and ready.
+* The data exchange ports are tx_data, tx_isk, rx_data, rx_isk and ready.
 * When a byte of data is a K character, the corresponding isk bit must be 1.

 # How to simulate